GMAT Pill Review: An Online Video Course From A Former GMAT Tutor

 I originally reviewed the GMAT Pill in early 2012.
 Since that time, the company has made several updates and improvements to their product.
 Below is my updated review.

-- What Is the GMAT Pill?
+– What Is the GMAT Pill?
 The GMAT Pill is essentially a complete online video course for the exam; it consists of six individual “pills”, one for each question type.
 The pills can be purchased individually, or the whole 27-hour package can be purchased at once.
-Since there’s currently a $40 discount for buying the whole thing (use promo code TUTORME40 at checkout), that’s the recommended option.
+Since there’s currently a large discount for buying the whole thing (the price is $437 through this link), that’s the recommended option.

 The videos are written and narrated by Zeke Lee, a Stanford grad who scored 760 on the exam.
 From the content of the videos, I can tell he clearly has an extensive background teaching the GMAT.
 Like any good tutor, he spends extra time emphasizing important topics that are likely to appear on the actual exam, while only briefly reviewing more esoteric topics.

 The quality of the audio and visuals is good.
 They’re not as polished as the videos from Kaplan or Manhattan GMAT, but this can be explained by the fact that GMATPill is a smaller company.
 Zeke appears to have created all the content himself, which is a good thing because the videos are consistently in the same “voice” and teaching style.
 The videos for each question type (Problem Solving, Data Sufficiency, etc) begin with “core frameworks”, which describe general strategies and tips for those questions.
 Zeke then moves on and solve dozens of individual problems.
 While solving the individual problems, he keeps referring back to the core frameworks.